 Viterbo University dining services staff is dedicated to providing each student with as much personalized service as possible.
 Students who have special dietary needs may meet with the appropriate dining services staff member to discuss menu options.
 Dining services is open seven days a week; complete hours are available on their website.

 Viterbo University is committed to providing a safe and healthy learning environment free of illicit drugs and the unlawful use or abuse of alcohol.
 We recognize that the use or consumption of alcohol, tobacco, and other drugs can adversely impact academic achievement, personal development, health, and safety.
 Individuals who violate university policy, local, state, or federal regulations are subject to arrest and/or disciplinary sanctions including, but not limited to, required assessment, treatment, restrictions, or expulsion.

-The student health services office is located in the Student Development Center.
+The student health services office is located in Murphy Center 340.
 Health services is staffed by a full-time registered nurse who is here to provide your student with the best possible care.

 Safety and Security